GreptimeTeam/promql-parser/README.md

 ## PromQL compliance

-This crate declares compatible with [prometheus 0372e25][prom-0372e25], which is prometheus release 2.40 at Nov 29, 2022.
+This crate declares compatible with [prometheus v2.45.0][prom-v2.45.0], which is released at 2023-06-23.
 Any revision on PromQL after this commit is not guaranteed.

 ## Community Extensions